rjkoepp/dwf-books-and-courses/docs/c-programming-language/book-notes/appendix-a-reference-manual.md

 ---
-title: Appendix A - Reference Manual
+title: Appendix A - Reference Manual (p.
+191)
 hide_title: false
 sidebar_label: Appendix A - Reference manual
 description: Notes on appendix A